rricce01/EDACourseProject1/README.md

 Starting Point
 ----------
-Project input is a set of measurements of an individual household's electric power consumption over time, collected over a period of four years, plus descriptions of the collection process, formats and meaning of the measured data elements.
+Project input is a set of measurements of an individual household's electric power consumption, collected over a period of four years, plus descriptions of the collection process, formats and interpretation of the measured data elements.

-The data package was obtained from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html) by class faculty and posted for download by the class on [this page](https://github.com/rdpeng/ExData_Plotting1).
+The data package was obtained from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html) by class faculty and posted for download by the class [here](https://github.com/rdpeng/ExData_Plotting1).

 Input Package
 ----------
 The data downloads as "exdata_data_household_power_consumption.zip".
-The unzipped file, "household_power_consumption.txt" contains the sampled power consumption measurements over a period of approximately four years.
+The unzipped file, "household_power_consumption.txt" contains the sampled power consumption measurements data.

-This dataset is used as input by the "Plot1-4.R" scripts.
+This data is used as input by the "Plot1-4.R" scripts.

 Running the R scripts